viant/bqtail/deployment/README.md

 When you test a new rule manually, upload the rule to gs://${configBucket}/BqTail/Rules/.

 Make sure to **remove** _gs://${configBucket}/BqTail/_.cache_ file if it is present before uploading datafile to trigger bucket.
-It will get recreated with a BqTail execution trigger by datafile upload to trigger bucket.
+It will get recreated with a BqTail execution, trigger by datafile upload to trigger bucket.

 ###### Asynchronous batched JSON data ingestion test